-- 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
-In addition to this, the DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
+4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership (Suffolk academies should book onto this training as well unless alterative is provided by the Suffolk SCB) at least once every three years.
+The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training the DSL will ensure that they update their knowledge and skills at regular intervals and demonstrate this Continual Professional Development annually to keep up with developments relevant to their role.
-CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-comms updates should be kept in a CPD file available for inspection during the Trust Safeguarding Audit/LA safeguarding audits/Safeguarding Governors check. - 4.6 Our local governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.
-Governors should attend training provided by their Academy (INSET training at the beginning of the new academic year) or attend training provided by the Trust Designated Safeguarding lead. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
-Annex A of 'Keeping Children Safe in Education' (2020) provides links to guidance on specific safeguarding issues such as Child
+Cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-comms updates should be kept in a CPD file available for inspection during the Trust Safeguarding Audit/LA safeguarding audits/Safeguarding Governors check.

+4.6 Our local governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.
+Governors should attend training provided by their academy (INSET training at the beginning of the new academic year) or attend training provided by the Trust Designated Safeguarding lead.

+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
+Annex A of 'Keeping Children Safe in Education' (2021) provides links to guidance on specific safeguarding issues such as Child

-Sexual Exploitation and Female Genital Mutilation (FGM) (See Keeping Children Safe in Education Annex A) In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and also within the Safeguarding Section of the Norfolk Schools website.
+Sexual Exploitation and Female Genital Mutilation (FGM) (See Keeping Children Safe in Education Annex A) In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and Suffolk Safeguarding Partnership and also within the Safeguarding Section of the Norfolk Schools website.